 Server Express is available in

 Visual COBOL, but some of it has a different name or slightly different behavior.
-In addition there are some new features such as background parsing.

 - Data Tools